jagerber48/sciform/docs/source/options.rst

 ``"9.99e+00"``, but with one digit past the decimal point :mod:`sciform` displays ``"1.0e+01"``).
 This is taken into account before the final presentation.

-The number of significant figure or digits-past-the-decimal displayed is controlled by the ``ndigits`` option.
-The user can pass ``ndigits="auto"`` in which case the numbers are shown with full precision.
-In more detail, this means the numbers are displayed with enough digits so that the string representation round trips to :class:`float` and back.
-See :ref:`dec_and_float` for more details.
-This is the default value in the global options.
+:mod:`sciform` also provides a "no-rounding" strategy in which numbers are shown with the minimum number of digits to fully specify the underlying :class:`float` or :class:`Decimal` representation of the number.

 Note that surprising behavior may be observed if using :class:`float` inputs.